 Can you get drunk from eating beer bread?

 No, you can’t not!
 The alcohol will be killed off by the high temperature as you bake the bread, leaving only the flavour of beer in your bread.
+It’s perfectly safe bread to serve for the whole family.

-What do you eat beer bread with?
+What can you serve beer bread with?

-Beer bread has slightly darker and richer flavour than normal type of bread, which makes it a perfect company to pate, meats, game and rich cheeses.
-It’s also perfect with a real butter and a bowl of hot soup!
+This traditional medieval beer bread has slightly darker and richer flavour than normal type of bread, which makes it a perfect bread to eat with pate, meats, game meat and rich cheeses.

 How to make Elizabethan beer bread recipe